Gordie Howe: Popular culture

 In the 1986 film Ferris Bueller's Day Off, the character Cameron Frye wears Howe's Red Wings jersey throughout most of the film, even though it is set in Chicago.
 Howe had provided one to the filmmakers personally.

 Howe appears in a picture in The Simpsons episode "Bart the Lover".
 As a prank, Bart Simpson pretends to be a love interest for his teacher, Mrs. Krabappel, named Woodrow (after Woodrow Wilson).
 When Mrs. Krabappel asks "Woodrow" for a picture of himself, Bart sends her a picture of Howe.
 At the end of the episode, Howe's career statistics are shown.

-In Season 3 of the NBC television crime drama series Good Girls, in an episode entitled "The Eye in Survivor", the character of Ruby (Retta) steals an autographed Stanley Cup Finals game-worn Gordie Howe jersey from a sports bar only to have it appraised and learn that it is counterfeit.
+In Season 3 of the NBC television crime drama series Good Girls, in an episode entitled "The Eye in Survivor", the character of Ruby (Retta) steals an autographed Stanley Cup Final game-worn Gordie Howe jersey from a sports bar only to have it appraised and learn that it is counterfeit.

 In 2023, a children's book called Gordie's Skate, written by Saskatchewan historian Bill Waiser, was published.
 The book shares the story of Howe's family acquiring a pair of skates during the Great Depression in Saskatchewan, and how Howe had to share the pair with his sister.

 Namesake

 In 1993, a statue created by Michael Martin of Eston, Saskatchewan, was installed across from Midtown Plaza in Howe's hometown of Saskatoon, and then moved to what is now SaskTel Centre in 2005.
 Following his death, Howe's ashes along with wife Colleen were interred below the statue.

 In May 2015, Canadian Prime Minister Stephen Harper and Michigan Governor Rick Snyder announced that a new international bridge spanning the Detroit River would be named in honour of Howe.
-The Gordie Howe International Bridge is currently under construction, and is set to open in early 2026.
+The Gordie Howe International Bridge opened on July 24, 2026.

 On June 27, 2016, it was announced that a bridge in Saskatoon would be named after Howe.
 There is also an arena and sports complex in Saskatoon named after Howe.